github/docs/content/actions/creating-actions/creating-a-composite-run-steps-action.md

 The following workflow code uses the completed hello world action that you made in "[Creating an action metadata file](/actions/creating-actions/creating-a-composite-run-steps-action#creating-an-action-metadata-file)".

+### Example using a public action

+This example demonstrates how your new public action can be run from within an external repository.

-Copy the workflow code into a `.github/workflows/main.yml` file in another repository, but replace `actions/hello-world-composite-run-steps-action@v1` with the repository and tag you created.
+Copy the workflow code into a `.github/workflows/main.yml` file in another repository, but replace `hello-world-composite-run-steps-action@v1` with the repository and tag you created.
 You can also replace the `who-to-greet` input with your name.

 {% raw %}
 **.github/workflows/main.yml**